yexhin/Predictive-Marketing/README.md

-# Predicting Marketing: K-Means clustering & PCA
+# Predictive Marketing: K-Means clustering & PCA

 ## ✍ Description:
 - In today's business landscape, attracting targeted customers effectively is a key objective.
 By analyzing consumer behavior, we can gain insights and develop products that resonate with their needs.